schneisse/AstroSpace/README.md

 # AstroSpace
-Modeling branching morphology of astrocytes with Space Colonization Algorithm (by Runions 2007)
+Generative modeling of astrocyte branching morphology with Space Colonization Algorithm (by Runions 2007)